Agriculture in the Philippines: Poverty among farmers

 Farmers and fishers belong to the poorest sectors of Philippine society.
 The incidence of poverty among farmers was estimated at 31.6% in 2018 (compared to the 16.7% national poverty incidence), according to data from the Philippine Statistics Authority.

 Low-skilled agricultural workers usually receive wages at rates following the regional daily minimum wage set by the government.
 These rates are close to the national poverty threshold.

 The issue of low wages may be compounded by landlessness among farmers, as well as contractual and informal work arrangements that do not provide job security or continuing access to statutory benefits (such as health benefits and other social safety nets).
 Contractual and informal work arrangements also create barriers that prevent farmers from exercising their constitutional right to free association and collective bargaining, which in turn prevent workers from gaining higher pay and developing new skills.

 Occupational hazards

 Farmers in the Philippines are exposed to various occupational safety and health hazards.
 These include exposure to harmful pesticides and chemical fertilizers, physical injuries, and long work hours, according to the International Labour Organization.

+Human rights

+Farmers, fishers, land reform advocates, labor rights activists, and ancestral land defenders have been harassed or killed in the Philippines by state and non-state actors.
+During the 2021 commemoration of the Mendiola massacre, the Commission on Human Rights called for "an end to all killings and impunity in the country" and stressed "the need to protect the people's right to protest and express dissent, as well as to resist any move that would diminish or undermine the people's enjoyment of their rights".
+House Bill 1112 filed in Congress seeks to declare January 22 as National Farmer's Day.